 Maintain the correct raker clearance!
 Follow our instructions and use the recommended raker gauge.
-Too large a clearance increases the risk of kickback.
+Too large a clearance increases the risk of kickback tting equipment desi

 Keep the chain properly tensioned!
 If the chain is slack it is more likely to jump off and lead to increased wear on the bar, chain and drive sprocket.